 The position of Russia and China, two permanent members of the U.N.
-Security Council, is that they will impose only those sanctions specifically required by U.N.
+Security Council, is that they will impose only those sanctions required by U.N.
 Security Council resolutions.
-Russia is an oil exporter itself and a need to preserve oil imports from Iran is therefore not a factor in its Iran policy calculations.
+Russia is an oil exporter and a need to preserve oil imports from Iran is not a factor in its Iran policy calculations.
 However, Russia has earned hard currency from large projects in Iran, such as the Bushehr nuclear reactor, and it also seeks not to provoke Iran into supporting Islamist movements in the Muslim regions of Russia and the Central Asian states.

 China has been of concern to U.S. officials because it is Iran's largest oil customer, and therefore its cooperation is pivotal to U.S. strategy of reducing Iran's revenue from oil sales.
 U.S.-China negotiations in mid-2012 led to an agreement for China to cut Iranian oil purchases by about 18% from its 2011 average of about 550,000 barrels per day to about 450,000 barrels per day.
 U.S. officials testified (Undersecretary of State Wendy Sherman and Undersecretary of the Treasury David Cohen before the House Foreign Affairs Committee and Senate Foreign Relations Committee) on May 15, 2013, that China had cut its buys of oil from Iran by 21% from 2011 2012 (to about 435,000 barrels per day).
-They added, because China is the largest buyer of Iranian oil, percentage cuts by China have a large impact in reducing Iran's oil sales by volume.
-China received a P.L.
-112-81 sanctions exemption on June 28, 2012, which was renewed on December 7, 2012.
+Iran's overall oil exports have fallen since, and it is likely that much of that reduction is due to reductions of exports to China-because China is the largest buyer of Iranian oil, percentage cuts by China have a large impact in reducing Iran's oil sales by volume.
+China has received and maintained a P.L.
+112-81, as discussed above.
 Administration officials have said they also do not see a large move by Chinese firms to "backfill" Iran energy projects that Western majors have abandoned; China has put most of its investments in Iran's energy sector "on hold."